 For spouses, the LBD Caring Spouses Yahoo group run by Rosemary Gerber-Dawson, Jeff Maruna and Pat Snyder should be explored.
 Since so many care partners are married to the person with LBD, this is an excellent resource.
 It is also a members only site, so you have to sign up to view or participate in the discussions.

 Face-to-face Support Groups.

 I have learned an incredible amount of information, have broadened my understanding of the enormous variations of the condition and differences in progression by participating in a Lewy Body Dementia support group.

 More than anything, I have learned how extremely compassionate and caring people are and what great strength they have found within themselves.
 It has been a very humbling, and inspiring experience and continues to motivate me.
 The Lewy Body Dementia Association has a support-group-locator tool for North America.

-Don’t delay in making contact — face-to-face support groups are almost certain to have waiting lists, in some cases very long ones.
+Don’t delay in making contact — face-to-face support groups typically have long waiting lists, the sooner you contact them, the sooner you’ll get that benefit.

 Telephone Support for Lewy Body Dementia.

 The Associations for Lewy Body Dementia has phone support (800-539-9767), as do those for Alzheimer’s and Parkinson’s.
 Depending on what kind of information you need, each one of those may provide a component of the answer you seek.
 All are fantastic!